taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - gRPC: Up and Running: Building Cloud Native Applications with Go and Java for Docker and Kubernetes by Kasun Indrasiri and Danesh Kuruppu
 - Prometheus: Up & Running: Infrastructure and Application Performance Monitoring by Brian Brazil
-- Terraform: Up & Running: Writing Infrastructure as Code by Yevgeniy Brikman

 <br>